G1aD05/scratchcon/README.md

 actions.login.login("username", "password")

 filterbot = filter.Filter(project, ["keywords that the bot will", "delete"])
+# Don't feel like adding your own keywords?
+There are presets!
+filterbot = filter.Filter(project, preset="mode")
+# Replace "mode" with light, medium or hard
 # Whenever you want to start it you just type
 filterbot.start_filter()
 ```